 The Post Atomic Horror podcast is a weekly endeavor by Ron “AAlgar” Watt and Matt Rowbotham.
 It is a discussion of Star Trek, by way of reviewing all the episodes and movies in rough chronological order.
 Beginning with the original (1966-1969) series, continuing through the animated series and first six movies, as well as the 2009 reboot; on through The Next Generation, Deep Space Nine, Voyager and finally Enterprise, The Post Atomic Horror podcast is apparently committing its hosts to something like seven years worth of content, two episodes at a time.

-In the first two years of its existence, PAH covered 211 episodes and seven movies in 110 podcasts, as well as releasing a number of “supplemental” episodes featuring extended discussions on various Trek-related topics.
-In late 2012, PAH held a pair of “crossover” episodes with its sister show, Drunken Time Travel, a Doctor Who podcast hosted by Gav Brown and Gav Drury.
+In the first five years of its existence, PAH has covered nearly 500 episodes and twelve movies in over 200 podcasts.
+In mid-2014, they officially passed the halfway point of all Star Trek.
+They have also released a number of “supplemental” episodes featuring extended discussions on various Trek-related topics.
+Since 2012, PAH has orchestrated annual “crossover” episodes with its sister show, Drunken Time Travel, a Doctor Who podcast hosted by Gav Brown and Gav Drury.

 About the Hosts

 Ron “AAlgar” Watt and Matt Rowbotham have been working as a writing/performing duo since 2006.
 They began working together on a weekly webcomic, which ran for three years.
-In 2009, they launched the Sarcastic Voyage podcast, a comedy variety show featuring sketches, extended host segments and other original material.
-SV has surpassed the 150 episode landmark and is expected to continue for a considerable length of time.
+In 2009, they launched the Sarcastic Voyage podcast, a showcase of comedy sketches, serials and the occasional long-form radio play.
 In 2010, they began the Post Atomic Horror podcast.